-Virtual microscopy is the digital conversion of light microscopic specimens in full resolution and their presentation over a computer network.
+Virtual microscopy or digital microscopy is the digital conversion of light microscopic specimens in full resolution and their presentation over a computer network.
 In most cases the specimens are scanned with special microscopes, so-called slide scanners, but they can also be produced by joining several photos taken through the microscope.

 The rate of data transmission rate depends on: